Visit the Prettiest Villages and Small Towns in Ireland

 Carnlough • County Antrim

 One of the best towns in Northern Ireland to visit is Carnlough, located just a few steps away from the water in County Antrim.
-Being an entry and exit point for the Slemish Scenic Drive, Carnlough is both a jumping off point and destination on the northern coast, making it one of the best towns to stay in Ireland.
+As the gateway to the Slemish Scenic Drive, it's both a perfect starting point and a rewarding destination for exploring the northern coast.
+The town's harbor, historic limestone buildings, and vibey pubs give it an inviting, authentic Irish feel.

 Cashel • County Tipperary